-#6 Evaluate Witness Credibility (1 1 1 aydon
+#6 Evaluate Witness Credibility (1 of 3)

 - You must give the testimony and information of each party or witness the degree of importance you reasonably believe it is entitled to receive. - Identify all conflicts and attempt to resolve those conflicts and determine where the truth (standard or review/proof) lies.